Stephen Newton (artist)

 Stephen Newton (born 1948) is a British artist.
 The art critic Mel Gooding described Newton's painting as a “psycho-conceptual project”.
 They explore primitive manic states; isolation; disassociation; loss; fear; loneliness and supplication, themes containing sinister elements common to us all.

-Through years of contemplation and engagement with painting and drawing, Newton has distilled that fusion between the physical and intellectual in the creative process – the essence being a reduction to primitive, almost primeval, images of immense power.
+Through years of contemplation and engagement with painting and drawing, Newton has developed a style that merges the physical and intellectual aspects of the creative process, characterized by simplified, elemental imagery.

 Biography

 Newton was born in Grimsby in 1948.

 He gained an M.A. in Fine Art at Nottingham Trent University in 1986, an M.A. in Art and Psychotherapy from the University of Sheffield in 1993 and a PhD in the psychoanalysis of the creative process, Department Of Psychiatry, University of Sheffield in 1998.
 In 1998 Newton was appointed Visiting Lecturer, School of Art, University of Sunderland and visiting professor, University of Northumbria at Newcastle.
 In 1999 he was appointed Visiting lecturer, Centre for Psychoanalytical Studies, University of Essex and in 2010 Visiting Lecturer, University of Lincoln.